KonradowyPL/Vulcan-Discord/README.md

 - Copy repo to your local machine
 - run `register.py` file
-- log in to your Vulcan account on Your computer
+- log in to Your Vulcan account on Your computer
 - go to `Uczeń` tab
 - select `Dostęp mobilny` tab
 - press `Wygeneruj kod dostępu` button